How to Prepare for the USMLE Step 1: A Complete Study Guide

 FAQs About the USMLE Step 1

-SUSOM MD program students take the USMLE Step 1 once they successfully complete their Basic Sciences training.
+All SUSOM MD program participants, including U.S. students, take the USMLE Step 1 once they successfully complete their Basic Science training.
 It is an essential part of the curriculum and necessary for advancement into the Clinical Medicine program (semesters 6-10 of the MD program).